shuei/netDev/docs/Install.md

 # Prerequisite

-This device sipport works with EPICS base 3.14.12 on, tested up to R3.15.8.
+This device support works with EPICS base 3.14.12 on, tested up to R3.15.8.

 # Building netDev